-- 1. Course Description: This course is designed for officers, NCOs and civilians supporting technical training missions.
+1. Course Description: This course is designed for officers, NCOs, and civilians supporting technical training missions.
 Students learn US Air Force technical training concepts and techniques to deliver quality instruction.
 They receive training on how to conduct classroom instruction, perform student counseling, as well as how to develop course curriculum.
 This course also includes extensive practical exercises to improve the student's presentation skills.
-The course consists of the following blocks of instruction: Fundamentals of Instruction, Instructional Development, and Presentations. - BLOCK I FUNDAMENTALS OF INSTRUCTION: Sets the foundation for technical instruction.
+The course consists of the following blocks of instruction: Fundamentals of Instruction, Instructional Development, and Presentations.

+BLOCK I - FUNDAMENTALS OF INSTRUCTION: Sets the foundation for technical instruction.
 Lessons include: roles of an instructor, qualities of an instructor, the communicative process, group dynamics, counseling theory, multimedia use, and instructional methods.
 Students learn and practice effective questioning techniques.
 Classroom scenarios enhance instructor counseling techniques and lesson plan outlining procedures will be reviewed and discussed.
-The students prepare their first presentation to practice the concepts covered in this block of instruction. - BLOCK II INSTRUCTIONAL SYSTEM DEVELOPMENT: Focuses on the responsibilities of key personnel in a technical training organization and the instructional system development (ISD) process.
+The students prepare their first presentation to practice the concepts covered in this block of instruction.

+BLOCK II - INSTRUCTIONAL SYSTEM DEVELOPMENT: Focuses on the responsibilities of key personnel in a technical training organization and the instructional system development (ISD) process.
 Lessons include: test administration, ISD process, and lesson plan development.
 Students learn how to develop and maintain a quality course using the ISD process.
 Lesson plan development is thoroughly discussed and practiced.
 Test administration, control, and security procedures are covered in detail.
-Students prepare and present a lesson plan in preparation for the lectures performed in block three. - BLOCK III PRESENTATIONS: Applies the concepts learned during previous blocks of instruction in a classroom setting.
+Students prepare and present a lesson plan in preparation for the lectures performed in block three.

+BLOCK III - PRESENTATIONS: Applies the concepts learned during previous blocks of instruction in a classroom setting.
 Students execute instructor roles, responsibilities and instructional methods unassisted.
 Students prepare and present three presentations using two delivery methods: two lectures and one demonstration/performance.
 The presentations are essential in proving a student's future success as instructor.

-- 2.1.
-Eligibility: This course is designed for military members between the ranks of E-4 and O-5, police, or civilian equivalent with at least one year of advanced technical area knowledge or experience within their respective specialty or field. - 2.2.
+2.1.
+Eligibility: This course is designed for military members between the grades of E-4 and O-5, police, or civilian equivalent with at least one year of advanced technical area knowledge or experience within their respective specialty or field.

+- 2.2.
 Physical/Medical: - 2.2.1.
 Vision: Normal (20/20 with or without glasses). - 2.2.2.
 Hearing/Speech: Normal hearing and speech.

-- 2.2.3.
-Physical/Other: Normal dexterity. - 2.3.
-Uniform/Equipment: See General Clothing Requirements. - 3.
-Other Information: Familiarization with Microsoft Word, Excel, and PowerPoint is required in order to complete the practical exercises successfully.
-Students are encouraged to bring examples of existing lesson plans to share in class. - 4.
-Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.1, 1.2, 1.3, 1.4, 1.5, 2.1, 2.2, 2.3, 3.1, 3.2, 3.3, 3.6, 4.1, 4.2, 4.3, 4.4, 5.1, 5.4, 5.6, 5.7 and USNORTHCOM/TCP objectives: 2.1, 2.2, 2.5, 3.1, 3.2, 3.3, 4.2, 4.3, 4.5, 4.6.
+3. Other Information: Familiarization with Microsoft Word, Excel, and PowerPoint is required in order to complete the practical exercises successfully.
+Students are encouraged to bring examples of existing lesson plans to share in class.

+4. Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.1, 1.2, 1.3, 1.4, 1.5, 2.1, 2.2, 2.3, 3.1, 3.2, 3.3, 3.6, 4.1, 4.2, 4.3, 4.4, 5.1, 5.4, 5.6, 5.7 and USNORTHCOM/TCP objectives: 2.1, 2.2, 2.5, 3.1, 3.2, 3.3, 4.2, 4.3, 4.5, 4.6.